SYS-NG/Momenta-AVS/README.md

 ## 🔬 How It Works

 ### Task Creation
-- An audio file reference is submitted for analysis (through the on-chain createNewTask function)
+- The task creation mechanism is used to poll the UI for newly uploaded  audio file
-- A task is created with a unique identifier and threshold requirements
+- A task is created with a unique identifier
 - Operators are notified of the new task via events

 ### Inference Processing